Grace Lubega: Background and education

-Apostle Grace was born on July 21, 1987 in a Roman Catholic family but converted to being Born again at age eight at a crusade.
+Apostle Grace was born to a Roman Catholic family but to being Born again at age eight at a crusade.
 He studied Social Work and Social Administration (SWASA) at Uganda Christian University.
-He also did theological studies and received an honorary Doctorate of Divinity in February 2023 by Zoe Life Theological College, a theological college located in the United States, for his ministry and spiritual leadership service.
+He received an honorary Doctorate of Divinity in February 2023 by Zoe Life Theological College, a theological college located in the United States, for his ministry and spiritual leadership service.
+However, the college is known as a diploma mill.

 Career

 Before committing himself fully to Christian ministry, Grace Lubega worked in the corporate world as a Customer Care Supervisor at Kenya Commercial Bank (KCB).
 His work was dealing with customer service operations and client relations.
-Lubega later quit working at KCB around the years 2006–2007 to devote himself to full-time ministry, which gave rise to Phaneroo Ministries International.
+Lubega later quit working at KCB around the years 2016-2018 to devote himself to fully devote his time to Phaneroo Ministries International.

 Ministry leadership

 Lubega started Phaneroo Ministries International in 2014.
 The ministry started with mid-week worship held on Thursdays before incorporating Sunday services.
 It claims regular discipleship, outreach programs, and various venue services in Kampala.
 Top Ugandan dailies have featured Phaneroo's anniversary and growth.
 Phaneroo previously held large New Year and anniversary services, including events at Kampala public grounds like Kololo and UMA Show Grounds.
 Phaneroo acquired a new site of around 4.5 acres in Naguru which has been officially dedicated for church services and events where they recently hosted the New Year prayers for 2024 and the 10th and 11th anniversary celebrations.
 Apostle Grace recently declared during a service about plans to build a $55 million (UGX 202 billion) mega church in Naguru Kampala, Uganda, declaring that the project will proceed without loans or public donations, this attracted criticism from a number of social media influencers who questioned the source of funding for this project.
 The development of this site is a significant step in the ministry's growth and its commitment to serving its fast-growing congregation that its in tens of thousands.
 The Naguru site accommodates over 20,000 believers every Sundays and Thursdays, who stream into the grounds whether it rains or shines.
 This is more of a spiritual revival than a church service, as hundreds of followers follow the live services through Manifest TV, radio and Phaneroo social media platforms world wide.

 Apostle Grace Lubega is known worldwide for his teachings on revelation and revival, and he preaches in various countries around the world.

-Apostle Grace Lubega during an altar call in one of the fellowships.

 Personal life

 Grace Lubega is wedded to Nicole Kavuma Lubega, daughter of Ugandan businessperson Dennis Paul Kavuma.
-They were wedded on 19 March 2019 in a wedding that took place at Victoria Serena Hotel in Kigo.
+They were wedded on 19 March 2019 in a wedding that took place at Lake Victoria Serena Hotel in Kigo.
 They have a daughter whom they gave birth to in 2020.
 Nicole appears in public ministry on very few occasions with her husband, but otherwise leads a secretive life.